 - Determine design components: - o Identify key design components-the key elements, features or ingredients that together will comprise a full proposal to address the issue at hand - o Seek agreement on the design components and incorporate in the left hand column of the matrix - o Discuss and seek agreement on each design component's relative importance (e.g., high, medium, or low) and note in 2nd column of the matrix relative importance and where there is agreement or a range of opinion (e.g., medium to high for a particular component).
-Note this step is at the facilitator's or group's option, and may also be done after the option matrix is filled out. - Develop options for each design component: - o Brainstorm options for each design components and fill out each row; - o The options are not bundled into packages at this point; - o Some component rows may have very few options while others may have numerous options; - o Collectively evaluate the options for each component, and narrow options to the extent possible.
-The facilitator may employ polling techniques discussed in Appendix IV to assist in narrowing the options on each row in the matrix. - o Consider linkages across components and options that either can't mix or have to go together, and note accordingly; - o To the extent that there is a pertinent existing situation, the status quo should be included as one of the options for each row in the options matrix preferably in the third column, in part, to remind members of the details of existing conditions. - · Refer to sample Options Matrix exhibit below
+Note this step is at the facilitator's or group's option, and may also be done after the option matrix is filled out. - Develop options for each design component: - PJM shall initially offer matrix options considered as a starting point to initiate CBIR option discussions3.
+Stakeholders may also offer options prior to meeting posting deadline for the initial option matrix; - o At the option meeting, Stakeholders will build upon the starting options and may add additional Brainstorm options for each of the design components while discussing and reviewing fill out each row; - o The options are not bundled into packages at this point; - o Some component rows may have very few options while others may have numerous options; - Collectively evaluate the options for each component, and narrow options to the extent possible.
+The facilitator may employ polling techniques discussed in Appendix IV to assist in narrowing the options on each row in the matrix. - o Consider linkages across components and options that either can't mix or have to go together, and note accordingly; - o To the extent that there is a pertinent existing situation, the status quo should be included as one of the options for each row in the options matrix preferably in the third column, in part, to remind members of the details of existing conditions. - Refer to sample Options Matrix exhibit below